Ask Safely: Privacy-Aware LLM Query Generation for Knowledge Graphs: Introduction

 \section{Introduction}

 Large Language Models (LLMs) are increasingly used to retrieve knowledge.
-However, their outputs may be inaccurate or even hallucinated.
+However, their responses may be inaccurate or contain hallucinations.
 To mitigate this, many applications rely on Retrieval-Augmented Generation (RAG), especially when retrieving knowledge from documents.
-While RAG can also be applied to knowledge graphs (KGs), this requires sending graph data to the LLM~\cite{10.1145/3703155}.
+Extending RAG‑style retrieval to Knowledge Graphs (KGs) requires providing the model with contextual graph data --- a process that can compromise privacy when the KG or the user’s query includes sensitive information~\cite{10.1145/3703155}.

 This poses challenges when users want to query KGs but lack the resources to deploy their own generative models, and when the question, the KG, or both involve sensitive data.
 Such situations are common in practice, for example in healthcare~\cite{May03042022}, biomedical~\cite{10.1093/bioinformatics/btae353}, or legal~\cite{LAI2024181} use cases, where privacy is critical.
 In these cases, existing approaches that transmit graph data to external LLMs are not satisfactory.